dpaulat/supercell-wx-docs/development/developer-setup.rst

 files for Windows, and Ninja build files for Linux.
 To change this behavior, add or modify the ``-G`` parameter with the appropriate CMake generator.

-If configuring manually instead of using a provided setup script, it is recommended to at least run ``tools/setup-common.{ext}``.
+If configuring manually instead of using a provided setup script (e.g., with Visual Studio Code on Windows), it is recommended to at least run ``tools/setup-common.{ext}``.
 This will ensure Python dependencies are setup properly, as well as your conan profile.

 When configuring on Linux, you may encounter an error due to missing packages from your system.
 These may be installed manually, or you may update your conan